 Partnership with the Latin American Council of Social Sciences

 Books at JSTOR has also begun a pilot project led by the Latin American Research Resources Project (LARRP) in collaboration with the Latin American Council of Social Sciences (CLACSO), and Latin American bookseller García Cambeiro.
-This project will make 200 of CLACSO’s frontlist titles, published in Argentina in 2018-2019, available.
-Nearly 150 titles are available for use so far.
+This project has made 200 of CLACSO’s frontlist titles, published in Argentina in 2018-2019, available.